 Originally from northern Virginia, Jen relocated to Charleston for her master's degree with the College of Charleston in Environmental Studies.
 Currently she works with The Center for Birds of Prey as an educator and the research coordinator.
 There she runs Hawk Watch, a MAPS bird banding station, and the Citizen Science for Swallow-tailed Kites Program.

 A biologist on faculty at the Citadel, Paul brings a passion for birding as well as an academic perspective and scientific knowledge to the group.

 Andy Harrison 843.795.6934

-Past president, Andy is taking the lead on programs, addresses conservation issues and leads some of our outings.
+Past president, Andy is taking the lead on filed trips and outings.

 A Charlestonian, MEd Clemson University, pioneered women's athletic program at Clemson, Coached NCAA nationally ranked tennis teams, faculty member at Clemson in Recreation and Parks Department, Director for National League of Junior Cotillions in Charleston and Beaufort SC, business etiquette consultant and mentor for the More To Life Foundation.
 Birding with Charleston Audubon is a way for me to give value to our wildlife.

 Joe is spearheading activity at our McAlhany property, from building renovations to long-leaf pine habitat restoration and establishing new nature trails.